 Whether you feel pretty organised or whether it’s like a lucky dip every time you try to withdraw cash from your account, the CAP Money Course will help you take complete control of your finances.
 To find out more head to http://www.capmoneycourse.org.

 Several of our partner churches offer the CAP Money Course from time to time.
-The current three session course started on 4th October, 7.30 pm.
-Head to the CAP Money website www.capmoneycourse.org and put in your postcode book a place on CAP Money.
+The next three session course starts on Wednesday November 17th at 7.30 pm in Headington.
+Visit the CAP Money website www.capmoneycourse.org and put in your postcode book a place on CAP Money.

 Spring clean your finances